KyleTotorica/Enterprise-Active-Directory-SOC-Homelab-with-Wazuh/README.md

                       - Timestamp
                       - HTTP status code
                       - Overall service and database connectivity status(OK/FAIL)
+  - Updated the Flask /health endpoint to have a database connectivity check
+  - Allows the monitoring system to find service degredation even if the app process is still running.

 Current Attack Simulation
 - Used Kali Linux to simulate sttacker activity